Home / Conditions / Plantar Fasciitis

 3. Your plan — Based on the assessment, Dr Johnson will discuss whether a course of treatment may be appropriate and what complementary approaches (stretching, footwear modification, load management) may support your recovery.
 No lock-in plans.
 The decision is always yours.

-Red Flags — When to See Your GP Urgently
+⚠️ When to See Your GP Urgently

 These symptoms require medical assessment beyond the scope of cold laser therapy.
+If you are unsure whether your symptoms are urgent, please contact your GP or call 13 HEALTH (13 43 25 84) for advice.

 Frequently Asked Questions